thiagodp/concordialang/doc/langspec/asl-en.md

 Example 2:
 ```
-@generated @outline( successful login )
+@generated @template( successful login )
-@restriction( "Username" length must be greater than 1 )
+@restriction( Username, length, lt )
-Interaction: Username length under the minimum
+Interaction: Username with a value lower than the minimum
   Given that I am on the Login Page
-  When I fill Username with a value under the minimum
+  When I fill Username with a value lower than the minimum
     And I fill Password with a valid value
     And I click on Enter
   Then I must see the text ${msg_min_length}